tensorflow/tensorflow/g3doc/LangRef.md

 definitions, a "[CFG Function](#cfg-functions)" and an "[ML Function](#ml-functions)".
-Both kinds of functions are represented as a composition of [operations](#operations), but represent control flow in different ways: A CFG Function control flow using a CFG of [BasicBlocks](#basic-blocks), which contain instructions and end with [control flow terminator statements](#terminator-instructions) (like branches).
+Both kinds of functions are represented as a composition of [operations](#operations), but represent control flow in different ways: A CFG Function control flow using a CFG of [Blocks](#blocks), which contain instructions and end with
+[control flow terminator statements](#terminator-instructions) (like branches).
 ML Functions represents control flow with a nest of affine loops and if conditions, and are said to contain statements.
 Both types of functions can call